African American Preaching

 (5) Finally, the black preacher is a wordsmith and expert storyteller.
 The ability to paint a picture with skillful word choice gives pride to the congregation and shows we have come a long way from the slave fields to where we are today.
 The black preacher was usually the most educated in the congregation, so he needed to paint word pictures for those in the congregation who were not educated.
 The skillful art of telling the story keeps the congregation linked to the rich heritage of the black church's origin.

-Notice the masterful word choice in the message by Rev. Henry Lockyear entitled, "Do You Know Him?"
+Notice the masterful word choice in the message by Rev. S. M. Lockridge entitled, "That’s My King"

 He's enduringly strong.
 He's entirely sincere.
 He's eternally steadfast.
 He's immortally graceful.
 He's imperially powerful.
 He's impartially merciful.
 Do you know Him?